What Does GSM Mean for Quilts?

 Final Thoughts

-Selecting the right GSM quilt means balancing weight, warmth, and quality.
+Selecting the right blanket warmth quilt means balancing weight, warmth, and quality.
 Numbers help, but craftsmanship and materials complete the picture.

 In Australia’s mixed climates, it’s worth investing in a quilt that adapts — breathable in summer, snug in winter, and durable for years ahead.
 The right choice will keep you sleeping soundly through every season, no matter where you live